 I thank the many readers and fellow translators who have helped in keeping this project alive.

 Karl May Translations

+Get the Flash Player to see this content.
 This is the third volume of the Winnetou trilogy, which was later followed by a final fourth volume that dealt with the legacy of this great Apache chief.
 This third volume was translated by Michael M. Michalak and transformed into an Audio Book by Victor Epp.
 Here […]

 This is the third volume of this epic series.
 It embodies Kara Ben Nemsi’s adventures in Kurdistan.
 The rescue of a prisoner and battles with the local tribes.
 This truly is a ‘Wild’ country.

 This is the second volume of the adventures of Kara Ben Nemsi in the Turkish Empire.
 It continues the tale started in volume one.
 We visit the ‘Devil Worshippers’ and encounter new adventures under the ‘Shadow of the Padishah’

 This is the book that started the Karl May Translation Project.
 It was a joint effort by Elaine and Michael who spent the first year translating this manuscript from the original serial version published in the “Deutscher Hausschatz” (German Home Treasure) periodical.
 The following year, Elaine and Michael edited the work (read The Trials and […]

 It has finally come to this then, my earthly remains are held captive in a bronze vessel.
 The metal container that holds my earthly remains stands atop my dresser, facing the very mirror in which I used to inspect my visage only a few months before.
 How many times had I watched my reflection look […]